 22.2.
-The Company's policy on transactions with related parties addresses the aspects covered by Recommendation 22.2.
-NO The Good Governance Code establishes the policy for transactions with related parties indicated therein, in general terms.
-The Company strictly complies with the obligations of disclosure of such transactions, in accordance with the IFRS requirements.
+The Company's policy on transactions YE with related parties addresses the aspects covered by Recommendation 22.2.
+S Numeral 2 of title 6 of the Good Governance Code establishes the policy for transactions with related parties.
 The corporate bylaws establish the amounts of the transactions with ISA subordinates requiring approval of the Board of Directors.
+For its disclosure, the company complies with disclosure obligations of such transactions, pursuant to the established at the IFRS.
 22.3.
 The policy provides that own and related recurrent transactions (in the regular course performed under contracts of adhesion), or general framework contracts (whose conditions are perfectly standardized, are applied on a massive scale, and are carried out at market prices, fixed with a general approach by the person who acts as a supplier of the corresponding good or service, and whose individual amount is not relevant for the company), do not require an express authorization by the Board of Directors.
-YES The Good Governance Code establishes that contracts with related parties indicated therein, originated in the exercise of the corporate purpose, will be freely held by it within the legal and regulatory framework applicable.
+3 Numeral 2 of title 6 of the Good Governance Code, which establishes the policy for transactions with stakeholders, establishes that such transactions need approval from the Board of Directors, when amounts are higher than the ones established by the Bylaws.
+2016-01-29

 23.1.
-The Company has a remuneration policy of the Board of Directors, approved by the General Assembly of Shareholders and reviewed each year, which identifies all the compensation components that can be effectively fulfilled.
+The Company has a remuneration Y policy of the Board of Directors, approved by the General Meeting of Shareholders, and reviewed each year, which identifies all the compensation components that can be effectively fulfilled.
 These components may be fixed or variable.
 They may include fixed fees for being a member of the Board of Directors, fees for attending the meetings of the Board of Directors and/or its Committees and other remunerations of any class earned in the course of the exercise, whatever the cause of them may be, in money or in kind, as well as the obligations undertaken by the Company in terms of pensions and payment of life insurance premiums, or other concepts, regarding both old and current members, as well as those insurance premiums for civil liability (D&O insurances) contracted by the company on behalf of Board members.
-ISA has a Remuneration Policy of the Board of Directors, approved by the General Assembly of Shareholders.
-This Policy provides that the remuneration of the Board members shall be fixed and approved each year by the General Assembly of Shareholders and will be the same for all members.
+TES ISA has a Remuneration Policy of the Board of Directors, approved by the General Meeting of Shareholders.
+This Policy provides that the remuneration of the Board members shall be fixed and approved each year by the General Meeting of Shareholders and will be the same for all members.
 Similarly, all compensation components that can be fulfilled are identified, as well as components without compensation.
-2015-03-27 23.2.
-If the Company adopts remuneration systems by acknowledging a variable component linked to the good progress of the Company in the medium and long term, then the remuneration policy includes limits to the amount that the Board of Directors may distribute; and if the variable component is related to the benefits of the Company or other management indicators at the end of the evaluated period, then it must take into account the possible exceptions listed in the Fiscal Auditor's report and that could decrease the period results.
-ISA does not adopt remuneration systems as those listed for the members of the Board of Directors.
-These members only receive fixed fees approved by the General Assembly of Shareholders, which are defined in accordance with the Remuneration Policy of the Board of Directors adopted by the Assembly.
+23.2.
+If the Company adopts N remuneration systems by acknowledging a variable component linked to the good progress of the Company in the medium and long term, then the remuneration policy includes limits to the amount that the Board of Directors may distribute; and if the variable component is related to the benefits of the Company or other management indicators at the end of the evaluated period, then it must take into account the possible exceptions listed in the Fiscal Auditor's report and that could decrease the period results.
+10 ISA does not adopt remuneration systems as those listed for the members of the Board of Directors.
+These members only receive fixed fees approved by the General Meeting of Shareholders, which are defined in accordance with the Remuneration Policy of the Board of Directors adopted by the Meeting.